A Road Trip: From Jacksonville to Pensacola

 Road trips have been a part of my family vacations since I was a little girl.
 Not big into flying, my parents loved piling everyone in the car and hitting the road to explore the sights of the Sunshine State.
 Now that I have a family of my own, I’ve carried on my love of road trips to them.

 Interstate 10 covers the state from Jacksonville to Pensacola with plenty of great spots to explore along the way.
-Here are some of our favorite places to visit along the trek from Northeast to Northwest Florida
+Here are some of our favorite places to visit along the trek from Jacksonville to Pensacola.

 Jacksonville – The Cummer Museum of Art & Gardens, just outside Downtown Jacksonville, has close to 5,000 works of art and a fantastic art education center for children.
 It's the largest fine arts museum in North Florida.
 The Art Connections center is designed for kids, and my girls love the ‘Gallery under Five’ area, with replicas of artwork found in the main galleries -- but on a much smaller scale -- that they can touch adn appreciate.